JiscPER/jper/docs/API.md

 The Notification API takes an identical request to the Validation API, so that providers can develop against the Validation API and then switch seamlessly over to live notifications.
-The only difference will be in the response body
+The only difference will be in the response body.

 You must have the user role "provider" to access this endpoint.

-NOTE: should we consider making the response to the Validation API the same as the Notification API too?
+**NOTE: should we consider making the response to the Validation API the same as the Notification API too?**

 If you are sending binary content, the request must take the form: